An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms: Global Geometric Convergence via ODE Method

-\del{Assumption}\new{Condition} \Aone{} (or \Athr{} \new{in Theorem~\ref{thm:llc-igo} in the following section}) is a condition on \new{the speed of the convergence of $\potential$ along} the solution of the ODE \eqref{eq:associated-ode}.
-The requirement of \eqref{eq:Aone} is stronger than assuming the global (or local) convergence of $\potential(\flow(t; \theta))$ to zero, since \new{the function} $\DeltaAone$ needs to be chosen independently of the initial parameter $\theta$.
-The condition \eqref{eq:Aone} typically holds in the context we are interested \new{in} because we often have \del{the}{}geometric (i.e., exponential) convergence, \new{that is} $\potential(\flow(t; \theta)) \leq \potential(\theta) e^{- C t}$ for some $C > 0$, when the algorithm converges geometrically.
-However, \eqref{eq:Aone} is slightly less restrictive or weaker than exponential convergence that allows us to use a loose upper bound $\DeltaAone(t)$ for $\potential(\flow(t; \theta)) / \potential(\theta)$ such as $\DeltaAone(t) = 2 / (t + 1)$.
+Condition \Aone{} (or \Athr{} in Theorem~\ref{thm:llc-igo} in the following section) is a condition on the speed of the convergence of $\potential$ along the solution of the ODE \eqref{eq:associated-ode}.
+The requirement of \eqref{eq:Aone} is stronger than assuming the global (or local) convergence of $\potential(\flow(t; \theta))$ to zero, since the function $\DeltaAone$ must be chosen independently of the initial parameter $\theta$.
+The condition \eqref{eq:Aone} typically holds in the context we are interested in, because we often have geometric (i.e., exponential) convergence, that is $\potential(\flow(t; \theta)) \leq \potential(\theta) e^{- C t}$ for some $C > 0$, when the algorithm converges geometrically.
+However, \eqref{eq:Aone} is slightly less restrictive or weaker than exponential convergence, which allows us to use a loose upper bound $\DeltaAone(t)$ for $\potential(\flow(t; \theta)) / \potential(\theta)$ such as $\DeltaAone(t) = 2 / (t + 1)$.
 This is helpful when it is not trivial to derive a tight upper bound.